tientq64/userscripts/README.md

 # 📜 UserScripts

 The userscript collection I wrote makes life easier and better.
-I use the browser extension [TamperMonkey](https://www.tampermonkey.net/) to run and manage userscripts.
-You can install it to use my userscripts.
+I use the browser extension [TamperMonkey](https://www.tampermonkey.net) to run and manage userscripts.
+You need to install it first to use userscript.

 ## 📖 Usage